Before you begin

 This method requires a browser with WebUSB support (Chrome, Edge, Opera).
 If you’re using Firefox or Safari, please switch to a compatible browser for firmware installation.

-Configure your device to connect to your WiFi network and register it with the ParticularMatter platform.
+Configure your device to connect to your WiFi network and pair it with the ParticularMatter backend.

 1